Murdoch family ordered Fox hosts to dial back anti-Trump comments, lawsuit claims

 Related ‘Why Does Rupert Murdoch Want to Destroy America?’ asks CNN’s Briana Keilar

-Billionaire media mogul Rupert Murdoch’s eldest son targeted a Fox News anchor for his “anti-Trump” stance that was deemed “smug and condescending”, a legal filing in the Dominion defamation lawsuit claimed.
+Billionaire media mogul Rupert Murdoch’s eldest son targeted a Fox News anchor for his “anti-Trump” stance that was deemed “smug and condescending”, a legal filing in a billion-dollar defamation lawsuit claimed.

-Former Fox News anchor Leland Vittert, who has now joined NewsNation, was called out by CEO Suzanne Scott at the directions of Fox Corporation executive chairman and CEO Lachlan Murdoch, Mr Murdoch’s oldest son.
+Former Fox News anchor Leland Vittert, who has now joined NewsNation, was called out by CEO Suzanne Scott at the directions of Fox Corporation executive chairman and CEO Lachlan Murdoch, Mr Murdoch’s oldest son, according to court documents.

-This was revealed in a new legal filing on Monday which is part of a $1.6bn defamation lawsuit brought by ballot tech company Dominion Voting Systems against Fox News.
+This was revealed in a new legal filing on 27 February which is part of a $1.6bn defamation lawsuit brought by Dominion Voting Systems against Fox News.

-The lawsuit alleged that the conservative news broadcaster carried Donald Trump’s false and malicious rumours about voter fraud in the coverage of the 2020 presidential election that harmed its business.
+The lawsuit allege that the conservative network carried Donald Trump’s false and malicious rumours about voter fraud in the coverage of the 2020 presidential election that harmed its business.

 The documents by the ballot tech company have revealed several comments and messages made by Fox News employees after the 2020 election.